Jonathan Smales (BA, IHSM)

 Jonathan has worked in sustainable development for over 30 years, and is a recognised leader in sustainable design and urbanism.

-Whilst MD of Greenpeace, in 1989 he bought and oversaw the refurbishment of an old animal testing laboratory in Islington as Greenpeace UK’s new HQ – London’s first green commercial building.
+While MD of Greenpeace, in 1989, he bought and oversaw the refurbishment of an old animal testing laboratory in Islington as Greenpeace UK’s new HQ – London’s first green commercial building.
 In 1990 he created and became CEO of the Earth Centre national millennium project, commissioning some of the world’s finest architects, designers, artists and engineers to create a living showcase for sustainability best practice.
-In 2001 he co-founded the Beyond Green group, which he chaired until 2015 working across strategic built environment consultancy, direct development and communications.
+In 2001, he co-founded the Beyond Green group, which he chaired until 2015 working across strategic built environment consultancy, direct development and communications.

 Having grown frustrated by the inherent limitations of consulting in sustainability, while emergencies in the climate and natural world accelerate, he created Human Nature with Michael Manolson to gain control of the development process.

 Jonathan is a regular speaker in international forums on sustainability, real estate and regeneration, has been a trustee of four charities and founder of two; an adviser to the Mayor of Hannover on the World Expo 2000; worked on the London 2012 Olympic Park and its Legacy; was a member of the Mayor of London’s Design Advisory Board; founded and ran the Remarkable Cities programme at Pembroke College, Cambridge; and, having written the sustainability principles for CABE, became a CABE Space enabler and member of its major Infrastructure Projects Panel.